 Who exactly are Pioneers?

-It is important to acknowledge that theologically the roots of the word are exclusively Christocentric.
 The term pioneer is used four times in the New Testament and each time applied to Jesus only.
-It also has a cruciform dimension which relates the term to victory through suffering and endurance.
 The Greek word archegos translated as pioneer primarily signifies someone who takes a lead in, provides the first occasion of anything or leads into a new space.
-As the Bishop of Coventry commented to me, ‘So the New Testament reveals Jesus as not only prophet, priest and King but pioneer also.’
-It reminds us that our pioneering is derived from the true pioneer who leads us into a new space through his death and resurrection.

-Pioneers are people called by God who are the first to see and creatively respond to the Holy Spirit’s initiatives with those outside the church; gathering others around them as they seek to establish new contextual Christian community.
+Dave Male has definied a Pioneer as “people called by God who are the first to see and creatively respond to the Holy Spirit’s initiatives with those outside the church; gathering others around them as they seek to establish new contextual Christian community.”

-- This is the main focus of their ministry.
+- The main focus of their ministry.
 It’s not a marginal or minor activity for them.

 - Most of the person’s time is spent with those outside the Church